DavidMajomi/Seashell/README.md

-# Sea Shell - Man Page
+# Sea Shell

-## NAME
-**Sea Shell** - a simple command-line shell with basic file system manipulation commands
+A command-line shell with basic file system manipulation commands

 ## DESCRIPTION
 **Sea Shell** is a basic command-line shell program that allows users to interact with the file system.
 It supports a subset of commands similar to typical UNIX shell commands, including: